vg11072001/Machine-Learning/ml notes/Kaggle/solution-lmsys-chatbot-arena/LMSYS README.md

     )
 ```

 Based on my experience on previous competitions, I did not try LoRA and used only full-parameter training.
-With BF16 and optimizer with [kahan summation](https://optimi.benjaminwarner.dev/kahan_summation/) support, it's possible to train 7B models using single A100 80G, 9B models requires two A100s.
+With BF16 and optimizer with [kahan summation](https://optimi.benjaminwarner.dev/kahan_summation/) and [github](https://github.com/warner-benjamin/optimi) support, it's possible to train 7B models using single A100 80G, 9B models requires two A100s.

 During the last 10 days of this competition, I used A100 80G x4 for all experiments.